 We've seen a lot of news surrounding the topic of paper straws over the last couple of years.
 Companies like Starbucks, Hyatt, and American Airlines are working to move away from single-use plastic straws completely.

-As companies work diligently to make environmentally conscious choices, paper straws are definitely going to become a part of everyday life.Over the last year our team has supplied eco-friendly, biodegradable glue to a number of paper straw manufacturers.
+As companies work diligently to make environmentally conscious choices, paper straws are definitely going to become a part of everyday life.Over the last year our team has supplied eco-friendly, compostable glue to a number of paper straw manufacturers.
 It got us thinking, how many people really know how paper straws are made?

 It really is a fascinating process!